agusgambina/littlebit/_posts/2025-03-09-nextjs-scaffold.md

 ---
 layout: post
-title:  "NextJS App"
+title:  "NextJS Scaffold"
 date:   2025-03-09 23:00:00 -0300
 categories: react init
 comments: true
 ---

-# NextJS App

-## Initialize the project
+# Initialize the project

 To create a NextJS app, step on the parent folder where your project will reside and execute